tmichniewski/MiniSpark/README.md

 Nowadays, if we ask ourselves what is the biggest challenge of modern software engineering, it may turn out that this is a complexity, because the systems are becoming bigger and bigger.
 So, how we address this challenge?
-We give a programming model to decompose the system into smaller parts and express them via the `Function`s, which then might be composed back to constitute the whole application.
+We give a programming model to decompose the system into smaller parts and express them via the `Transform`s, which then might be composed back to constitute the whole application.

 Summing up, this library is a Scala story about systems decomposition, or in other words, about functions composition,